 Somehow it has never pulled me to Mallorca because the German mass tourism didn’t make me an appetite for this island.
-But this year it was time.
+But this year, it was time.

-A week in a Villa, with friends, sounds good to me and since we were not in one of the “tourist area`s,” I give it a try.
+A week in a Villa with friends sounds good to me, and since we were not in one of the “tourist areas,” I give it a try.
 As we were home somewhere on a mountain near Capdepera, a rental car was required.
 In this regard, I will write a separate article because there is a need for clarification, as I have stated.
 Today, however, it should go to the northeast of the island, because he is gorgeous.

-I love the Spanish cities on the mainland, with its small, narrow streets and the countless restaurants and shops.
+I love the Spanish cities on the mainland, with their small, narrow streets and the countless restaurants and shops.
 People are out in the streets, drinking a glass of wine, eating tapas while talking with each other.
 That’s what I was hoping for from Mallorca, even though I was slightly skeptical.
-The island is supposed to be in “German hands,” and indeed it is but Capdepera sprayed for me this charm!
+The island is supposed to be in “German hands,” and indeed it is, but Capdepera sprayed for me this charm!

 A little further in the west of the upland, you will find the small town”Arta.”
 Similar to Capdepera, it is not overcrowded, and there is also a castle here.
 If you are in the vicinity, you can risk a look here.
-The surrounding area has been spared from mass tourism and so here is untreated nature.
-You can explore it on the approximately 12 km long road to the beach “Cala Torta.”
+The surrounding area has been spared from mass tourism, and so here is untreated nature.
+You can explore it on an approximately 12 km long road to the beach “Cala Torta.”
 The small bay is not overcrowded, although it is enjoying ever-increasing popularity.

-Cap de Formentor:
+Cap de Formentor (Mallorca):

 On a trip to the easternmost tip of Mallorca, it went from “Arta” further north.
-Past Can Picafort, Port de Alcudia and Port de Pollenca, on the one hand, the proportion of road bike cyclists increased dramatically and, on the other side, we saw a rather steep climb through the serpentines.
+Past Can Picafort, Port de Alcudia, and Port de Pollenca, on the one hand, the proportion of road bike cyclists increased dramatically and, on the other side, we saw a rather steep climb through the serpentines.
 That triggered some skepticism in combination with the cyclists and the narrow streets.
 Should we sneak up there?

 Because I’m a little adventurer and we had a nice small car, the concerns were quickly forgotten, and I found myself walking at the pace behind the next cyclist.
 Well, that may take some time until we have approximately 8 km to the lighthouse to go.
-Overtaking hardly possible, in oncoming traffic it drove me always the beads of sweat on the forehead because there is hardly any space and partly you drive directly on the precipice, which was limited only by sporadically guardrails.
+Overtaking hardly possible; in oncoming traffic, it always drove me the beads of sweat on the forehead because there is hardly any space, and partly you drive directly on the precipice, which was limited only by sporadically guardrails.
 Even the fellow passenger can get unwell with this view.

 Cala Sant Vicenc:

-I have only been able to give a little insight about Mallorca.
+I have only been able to give a little insight into Mallorca.
 You will undoubtedly find many more of these little pearls at Mallorca if you look off the beaten track.
 Take some time to explore this part of the island and enjoy little adventures.